THE ASSOCIATION OF CHILDREN’S RESIDENTIAL CENTERS

 Dear Interested Professionals,

-In 2020 we find ourselves in southern California, which conures up images of beaches and parks and the famed San Diego zoo.
+In 2020 we find ourselves in Southern California, which conures up images of beaches, parks and the famed San Diego zoo.
 It's also a community on the border and a community saturated with military personnel and their families, posing unique challenges for mental health providers, to be sure.

 Several broad topics will illuminate the theme.
 Proposals that relate to the suggested topics will be considered as well as papers focusing on other topics that reflect innovative and effective practices.
 We seek presentations in the form of a 90-minute workshop as well as in a poster format for our poster presentation session.
 Both are an excellent opportunity to share your good work with the field at large.

 We ask that each potential presenter submit only one presentation for consideration.